joey101937/JEngine/README.md

 Beyond the usual GameObject methods, the BoxObject also has a number of unique methods for modification.
 BoxObject may have their color via the setColor(Color) method, and may be set to filled or not filled.
 A filled object is just a solid rectangle of whatever color you chose while a non-filled object will only display a border of the color it is.
 This border may be changed via setBorderThickness(int) method (default 5).
 The box may also be set to invisible or solid/non-solid via the usual GO2 way.

+ ### Portal
+The portal utility object is used to move other GameObject2s between Scenes.
+The town demo features this utility object.
+By default you need to create the portal by passing a coordinate (portal location) dimension (size of portal), Game (destination) and Coordinate (point to put the object within destination game) to the constructor.
+To activate the portal, you will need to call its **trigger(GameObject2 go)** command.
+By default this trigers on all GameObject2s it collides with however you can also trigger this manually.

+The portal will set the destination game to be active if it's **shouldMakeDestinationGameActive(GameObejct2 go)** returns true.
+By default this method returns true if the given GameObject2 is the target if its host game's camera has it selected as the target.
+You can extend the portal class to change this logic.

+Note that games that are not active are paused so if something has velocity and runs into a portal, that velocity will not continue moving the object until the game it is in has become active again. it also does not tick during this time.

+If your object seemingly disappears after stepping on a portal, make sure that the destination does not cause the object to land on another portal which would immediately remove it from the game again and put it somewhere else.
 # SubObjects
 Subobjects are special GameObject2's that are attached to a 'host' GameObject2.
 The location of a subobject refers to the offset it is from its host.
 For example if you want to center a tank turret subobject onto a tank object, you would give it a location of 0,0 and attach that subobject to the tank.
 There is no limit to how many subobjects an object can have.
 Subobjects may have their own subobjects.